st103600400/recipe1-program/README.md

 Introduction

-The Unique Recipe App is a console-based application that allows users to manage and scale their recipes.
+The Recipe App is a console-based application that allows users to manage and scale their recipes.
 Users can enter recipe details, display the recipe, scale the recipe, reset ingredient quantities, and clear all data.

  Prerequisites
 - Microsoft Visual Studio or any other C# development environment